How Voting Rights Became a Privilege For Some, Not a Right for All

 We need the federal government to strengthen the Voting Rights Act because of the GOP's efforts to pass more restrictive state voting bills — bills that often have the explicit goal of deterring the votes of communities of color, young people, and more.
 Many GOP politicians and operatives have even acknowledged that this is their explicit motivation and goal.
 As we have argued over the past few election cycles, these efforts are not only anti-democratic, they are an assault on imago dei, the very image of God.

-During the debate over the bill this week, we also heard many GOP politicians and conservative pundits argue that record turnout in 2020 makes voting rights legislation unnecessary.
-But record turnout, particularly within communities of color, was fueled by unprecedented organizing efforts because of how much was at stake in the last election; while we can’t predict how many voters will be deterred from voting in the future due to new state laws, there is already evidence that these restrictions may be keeping people of color from voting.
+During the debate over the bill in late August of 2021, we also heard many GOP politicians and conservative pundits argue that record turnout in 2020 makes voting rights legislation unnecessary.
+But record turnout, particularly within communities of color, was fueled by unprecedented organizing efforts because of how much was at stake in that election; while we can’t predict how many voters will be deterred from voting in the future due to new state laws, there is already evidence that these restrictions may be keeping people of color from voting.
 For example, in the 2016 election in Wisconsin, strict voter ID laws prevented 8 percent of whites and 27 percent of African Americans from voting.
 That alone is enough to impact an election and yet does not account for other suppressive efforts, like voter roll purges, polling place relocations and closures, disinformation campaigns, and voter intimidation.

 The John Lewis Voting Rights Advancement Act would restore the original Voting Rights Act in several important ways.
 In addition to updating the formula for deciding which states and localities require approval to change voting laws, it would also require that certain types of changes to voting laws be pre-approved if proposed in a diverse area.
 States and localities would also need to give public notice to all voters of some types of voting changes.
 And it would address the recent Brnovich v.
 DNC decision by clarifying which factors voters of color can use to prove the impact of their vote had been diluted or their right to vote denied under section 2 of the Voting Rights Act.
 The bill contains many other similarly important provisions — passing it would restore the ability of the Voting Rights Act to block discriminatory voting practices before they go into effect.